stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:8080/genre/<genre name>`

-	Returns the movies stored under that genre.
+	Returns the movies stored with that genre.

 Year Index